sumitsaraswat362/equity-aware-survival-analysis/manuscript/readme.md

 ## Working Research Draft

-This directory contains a working research draft prepared as part of an independent undergraduate research project.
+This directory contains materials related to the research manuscript associated with this project.

-The document is intended to transparently document:
-- The equity-aware survival auditing framework
-- Subgroup-specific failure analysis methodology
-- Statistical and clinical interpretation of results
-- Known limitations and open research questions

-The draft has not been peer reviewed and is shared for reproducibility and methodological clarity.
-It is currently under revision prior to any formal journal submission.
+The full manuscript is currently under preparation for submission to a peer-reviewed journal and is not publicly shared at this stage.

+A draft of the manuscript can be made available upon reasonable request.

+For inquiries, please contact:
+- sumit.saraswat_cs25@gla.ac.in
+- saraswatsumit070@gmail.com

+This repository focuses on the computational framework, analysis code, and reproducible experiments supporting the study.